 I have lived in apartments with tiny kitchens for all of my adult life, and now, for the first time, I was about to move into a place with more cupboard space than a few of those apartments combined.
-To say I was excited was a vast and egregious understatement.
+To say I was excited was a vast understatement.

 I saw this move as my opportunity to finally get myself organized.
 Instead of barreling into the kitchen and shoving things into whatever cupboard seemed convenient, I wanted to plan and deliberate.
 I wanted a junk drawer with actual organizational containers keeping everything tidy.
 I wanted my plates within easy reach of the dishwasher.
-I wanted to make sure rarely-used appliances were tucked away, but not forgotten.
+I wanted to make sure rarely used appliances were tucked away, but not forgotten.
 I wanted drawer liners and non-skid padding.

 How Things Really Went Down

 The trouble with a move is that you're moving.
 Even if you're just moving one town over, as I was, it's a lot of work.
 Of course, you're not just moving the kitchen, you're moving your whole home — along with deciding where to put the plates, you're also figuring out where the couch goes, realizing your dresser won't fit, shuttling boxes between two spaces, and wondering if you'll ever see that pair of shoes again.
 I quickly realized that doing a complete kitchen re-organization in the middle of this was a lovely dream best put on the shelf.

 However, I did carve myself an hour of time to do one thing: I made a rough map of the kitchen with notes on where things would go.
 This post on setting up a kitchen was enormously helpful.
 First, I made a list of all the major groups of kitchen goods: dishes and glasses, sauce pans and pots, spices, baking supplies, and so on.
 Then I actually took out some graph paper and mapped it all out.
 My goal was to get everything into generally the right zone in the kitchen; major reorganization could happen later.